bundly/dash/README.md

 Want to live on the edge of development with new features?
 Stay up-to-date with our contributor discussions and road-mapping in the [@Bundly/dash-Wiki](https://github.com/bundly/dash/wiki).

 ## Tech Stack Used
-- React - SSR
+- React
 - Passport for authentication
-- Apollo
+- GitHub's GraphQL APIs
-- GitHub API
 - Express
 - MongoDB